Stomach Cancer

 When the stomach cancer is inoperable, the treatment intent would be palliative, i.e. to relieve symptoms and prevent complications.

-The choice of treatment depends on tumour type (HER2-positive, HER2-negative, PDL1, MMR/MSI), the patient’s health status as well as toxicity profiles of regimens.
+The choice of treatment depends on tumour type (HER2-positive, HER2-negative, PD-L1 expression, MMR/MSI status), the patient’s health status as well as toxicity profiles of regimens.

 Before deciding on a regimen, the doctor usually performs tests on the tumour to determine the cancer’s type and decide if any targeted therapy or immunotherapy can be used.
 Tests on the tumour include: